 Melanie Berman: Biography

 Melanie Berman (b.
 Surrey, UK) lives and works in East Sussex.
 She graduated from the University for the Creative Arts with a BA in Painting (2008), and from Berkshire College of Art (1980) with a BA in Fashion Design.
 Her work is in private collections in the USA Canada France Portugal and Australia.
 She has been awarded various commissions including SMC Design, London.
-Most recently she exhibited at the Royal Scottish Academy (2020, 2021, 2022) - Summer Exhibition at the Royal Academy, London (2019, 2021, 2022).
-Her work also featured in the Royal Academy Calendar 2021.
-She exhibited at Wells Art Contemporary Exhibition in 2021, Lido Open 2021, Beep Painting Biennial in 2022 and the Bankley Open Exhibition in 2022.
-Barclays Bank residency 2021-22 RHA selected 2023 The Ballinglen Art Foundation Biennial 2023/24
+Most recently she exhibited at the - Royal Academy London Summer Exhibition (2019, 2021, 2022, 2024) - Royal Scottish Academy (2020, 2021, 2022, 2024, 2025 ) Her work also featured in the Royal Academy Calendar 2021.
+She exhibited at Wells Art Contemporary Exhibition 2021, Lido Open Finalist 2021, Beep Painting Biennial Wales in 2022 and the Bankley Open Exhibition in 2022.
+Barclays Bank residency 2021-22, Contemporary British Painting Prize Long Listed 2023, RHA selected 2023 The Ballinglen Art Foundation Biennial County Mayo Ireland 2023/24 The ING Discerning Eye Exhibition Mall Gallery 2023 Jacksons Art Prize : Judges Choice Huge Barclay Award 2024, Amelia Museum and Gallery Tunbridge Wells 2025 San Francisco Art Fair 2025